 Always spot treat the stain working from the edges toward the inside.
 Use a cotton swap to apply the cleaning mixture to avoid over saturating the fabric.
 Keep blotting with white cloths.

 Before you try any type of stain removal stick or wipe, test it on the underside hem to see if there is color change or damage.
 If you use a hair dryer to dry a wet spot, keep it set on low heat and at least six inches from the fabric to prevent melting or damaging trim.

 Quick Fixes for Specific Wedding Gown Stains

 - Red Wine: Use a white towel to absorb as much of the stain as possible.
-Dab gently with a white cloth soaked in warm water from the outer edges of the stain to the middle.
+Dab gently with a white cloth soaked in plain warm water from the outer edges of the stain to the middle.
 Cover any remaining stain with chalk or baby powder.